What Is Mulch?

 The material protects the soil.

-The workflow is what it takes to move, dump, spread, and finish the mulch where it belongs.
+The workflow is what it takes to load, move, dump, spread, and finish the mulch where it belongs.

 The Simple Answer